Achievement (video games): Single-game achievements

 The idea for game achievements can be traced back to 1982, with Activision's patches for high scores.
-This was a system by which game manuals instructed players to achieve a particular high score, take a photo of score display on the television, and send in the photo to receive a physical, iron-on style patch in a fashion somewhat similar to a Boy Scout earning a Scout badge.
+This was a system by which game manuals instructed players to achieve a particular high score, take a photo of score display on the television, and send in the photo to receive a physical, iron-on style patch in a fashion somewhat similar to the earning of a Scout badge.
 This system was set up across many Activision titles regardless of platform, and though most of their games were on the popular Atari 2600, games on the Intellivision, ColecoVision, Atari 5200, and at least one title on the Commodore 64 also included similar instructions with patches as a reward.
 Patches would be sent with a letter from the company, often written as if from a fictional character, like Pitfall Harry, congratulating the player on the achievement.
 By the end of 1983, Activision's new games no longer included these achievements, but the company would still honor the process for their older games.

 The game E-Motion on the Amiga from 1990 was one of the earliest games that had some form of achievements programmed into the game itself.
 The game called these "secret bonuses".
 The game had five such bonuses, for achievements such as completing a level without rotating to the right, or completely failing certain levels.

 A number of individual games have included their own in-game achievements system, separate from any overall platform.
 Most modern massively multiplayer online role-playing games have implemented their own in-game system of achievements; in some cases such as World of Warcraft and Final Fantasy XIV, these achievements are accessible outside the game when viewing user profiles on the game websites and the game may offer an API for achievement data to be pulled and used on other sites.